mazhar75/My-Portfolio/README.md

 # Portfolio Website

 Welcome to my portfolio repository!
 This project is a personal portfolio website built with **React** and is hosted on **Vercel**.
-The site showcases my work, projects, and skills in web development.
+The site showcases my work, projects, and skills in web development, competitive programming, and research.

 ---